 Director of the Confucius Institute

 I have been a lecturer in Gaelic since September 2004 and Senior Lecturer since August 2011.
+I was promoted to Personal Chair in Gaelic in 2019.

 My areas of research include: modern Gaelic literature; the concept of Gaelic identity; the modern Gaelic community; Gaelic drama; language teaching and language planning.